smth-to-smb/owncloud_quickstart/quickstart.md

 ownCloud is a cloud collaboration platform which can be deployed on your server facilities.
 The main purpose of using ownCloud is to share files and directories.

-This Quickstart explains how to deploy Owncloud on a server and use it.
+This Quickstart explains how to deploy ownCloud on a server and use it after deployment.

 > All information from this Quickstart is available on [ownCloud Documentation](https://doc.owncloud.com/) page.

-After you have read this document, you will learn how to:
+After you read this document, you will learn how to:

 - install ownCloud on your server,
 - enable users to connect to the installed ownCloud instance,